4 Billboard Analysis

 1. Make sure everything runs and Renders properly.

-2. Publish your changes to Quarto Pub and include the link to your project in your index notebook so I can bask in your glory.
+2. Publish your changes to Quarto Pub and include the link to your project in your index notebook so you can bask in your glory.

 3. Zip your project folder.
 (Or export to zip if you are using posit.cloud).